scriptGenie/ILiveInABunker/README.md

 Players will control one or more Bunkers, sites (usually underground) that have managed to stay in a somewhat habitable condition despite the world falling apart.
 These Bunkers can range from semi-shielded train cars some prepper stuffed in the side of a mountain, to full-on nuclear fallout shelters designed for long-term habitation.

 As is life, most things are random.
-You could start comfortable and stay comfortable, or claw your way to stability from a lead-lined root cellar.
+You might start comfortable and stay comfortable, or claw your way to stability from a lead-lined root cellar.

 ## <center>Contributing</center>